starkinfra/sdk-python/README.md

 print(log)
 ```

+## Webhook Events

-## Process webhook events
+### Process webhook events

 It's easy to process events delivered to your Webhook endpoint.
-Remember to pass the
-signature header so the SDK can make sure it was StarkInfra that sent you
+Remember to pass the signature header so the SDK can make sure it was StarkInfra that sent you the event.
-the event.

 ```python
 import starkinfra